816dramaaddict/p8105_restroom_final/p8105_restroom_final.md

 #### The planned timeline

-- Understanding and tidying data set –\> Potentially by the end of 11/22/2024
-- Data visualization –\> Potentially by the end of 11/30/2024
-- Webpage –\> Potentially by the end of 12/06/2024
-- Screencast –\> Potentially by the end of 12/12/2024

 Our timeline includes completing data tidying by 11/22/2024, visualizations by 11/30/2024, the webpage by 12/06/2024, and a recorded presentation by 12/12/2024.
 Our team will collaborate on GitHub for